 More Tips For Growing Corn Successfully

-First, if you live in a colder climate, you might need to plant corn when temperatures haven’t quite reached 60 degrees in order for it to have enough time to grow.
+If you live in a colder climate, you might need to plant corn when temperatures haven’t quite reached 60°F in order for it to have enough time to grow.

-So all you have to do is cover the planting area with black plastic.
+To do this, cover the planting area with black plastic.
 Poke a hole in the plastic and plant the seeds through the hole.
 The seed should germinate and pop up through the hole.
-Remove the plastic once temperatures are steadily above 60 degrees.
+Remove the plastic once temperatures are steadily above 60°F.

 Finally, plant odorless marigolds or white geraniums around your corn to help deter Japanese Beetles.
 I did this in our garden this year, and I can say I don’t have nearly the amount of Japanese Beetles as I normally do.